 - Automatic Updates, Background Intelligent Transfer Service (BITS), Windows® Defender, and Error Reporting Services are disabled.

 - Domain controllers respond slowly to client requests.

 Note: It is also possible your computer may be infected with this virus and not show any symptoms.

 If a Conficker virus infection is suspected, the infected computer should be removed from the network.
 Most anti-virus software manufacturers have released free removal tools that can verify the presence of a Conficker infection and remove the worm.
-Here are links to some free removal tools:
+Here is a link to a free removal tool: